mff-uk/dataspecer/content/en/docs/projects/api.md

 -   Comment about the operation
 -   Response code for the operation

-Once this information is filled in, the user able to either add another operation and continue in the same manner or click "Generate OpenAPI Specification" and view the output on the right side of the page.
+Once this information is filled in, the user is able to either add another operation and continue in the same manner or click "Generate OpenAPI Specification" and view the output on the right side of the page.
 Please note that once this button is clicked the configuration (filled in information) is saved on the Dataspecer backend and the user is able to go back to the current progress and continue from that point.

 Let's consider an example of generating API specification for Tourist destinations.
-According to the data specification provided in the beginning of this chapter Tourist destination has following associations and attributes:
+According to the data specification, provided in the beginning of this chapter, Tourist destination has following associations and attributes:

 -   **Capacity** of type integer
 -   **Owner** of type human or person
 -   **Contact** of type contact

-If these properties are not of primitive data types (eg. Integer, string, etc.), they may be considered as data structures as well.
-In this case, Owner and Contact are considered as data structures however, the schema of owner is not defined whereas contact has following attributes and associations:
+If these properties are not of primitive types (are attributes), they may be considered as data structures as well.
+In this case, Owner and Contact are considered as data structures however, the schema of owner is not defined whereas contact has following attributes and
+associations:

 -   **Email** of type string
 -   **URL** of type string